24 Comments

 I believe Rachel that when faced with a difficult life decision, there’s never a wrong answer only a different outcome.
 You won’t make the ‘wrong choice’ by leaping, you’ll just create a different life experience & it’s amazing how when you do leap a net always seems to appear….

-Rachel Vogeleisen's avatar
+Rachel Vogeleisen Photographer's avatar

 Thank you Jo its always about the fear to make the wrong decision.
 I’m so relieved to hear that.🙌😍

-Ruthie Urman's avatar
+Ruth Urman's avatar

 Hey Jo!
 Great informational piece!